Mirror Symmetry for Quiver Algebroid Stacks: Representation theory of category by algebroid stacks

 \subsection{Mirror algebroid stacks}

-In the last section, we have enlarged the Fukaya category by two families of nc deformed Lagrangians.
-It naturally generalizes to $n$ families.
-For the purpose of gluing in this section, we put all the coefficients on the left.
+In the last section, we enlarged the Fukaya category by two families of noncommutatively deformed Lagrangians, which naturally extend to $n$ families.
+This provides the foundation for the next section, where we glue the noncommutative deformation spaces and the localized mirror functors.
+Notably, for the purpose of gluing, we put all the coefficients on the left.

 Let $\cL_1,\cdots,\cL_n$ be compact spin oriented immersed Lagrangians.
-We denote their algebras of unobstructed nc deformations by $\cA_i$.
+Recall that we have the nc deformation spaces of $\cL_i$ as quiver algebras in Construction \ref{constr:nc-single} and we denote them by $\cA_i= \Lambda Q_i/ R_i,$ where $Q_i$ is the associated quiver of $\cL_i$, $R_i$ is the two-sided ideal generated by coefficients of the obstruction term $m_0^{(\cL_i,b)}$ and $b$ is the deformation variable.
 We have